simonmichael/hledger/hledger/test/errors/README.md

 ### uniqueleafnames
 ```
+hledger: Error: /Users/simon/src/hledger/hledger/test/errors/./uniqueleafnames.j:9:8-8:
+  | 2022-01-01 p
+9 |     (a:c)               1
+  |        ^
-hledger: Error: account leaf names are not unique
+account leaf name "c" is not unique
-leaf name "c" appears in account names: "a:c", "b:c"
+it is used in account names: "a:c", "b:c"
-seen in "a:c" in transaction at: /Users/simon/src/hledger/hledger/test/errors/./uniqueleafnames.j:8-9

-> 2022-01-01 p
->     (a:c)               1
 ```